jhercule127/software-concepts/clean-code/functions.md

   ```
   The function `emailIsValid` operates at the same level of abstraction as its name suggests, providing a clear and concise indication of its purpose.

+> [!TIP]
-- **Avoid Mixing Levels of Abstraction:** Keep functions focused and avoid mixing different levels of abstraction within a single function to maintain clarity and readability.
+> **Avoid Mixing Levels of Abstraction:** Keep functions focused and avoid mixing different levels of abstraction within a single function to maintain clarity and readability.

 ---